 Running credit checks on other businesses and suppliers you use

-Business bank accounts for sole traders or businesses with few employees
+Business bank account for a sole trader or business with a few employees

-Commercial bank accounts for small and medium sized enterprises (SMEs)
+Commercial bank account for small and medium-sized enterprises (SMEs)

 Corporate bank accounts